Analytic Gradients and Geometry Optimization for Orbital-Optimized Pair Coupled Cluster Doubles: Introduction

 Orbital-optimized correlated methods provide an attractive alternative framework for handling such response effects.
 By variationally optimizing molecular orbitals together with wavefunction amplitudes (which are optimized via projection in CC theory), these methods incorporate orbital relaxation effects directly into the wavefunction and eliminate explicit orbital-response contributions from the analytic gradient expressions.\cite{bozkaya2013analytic, bozkaya2013orbital} This property often leads to improved numerical stability and better performance for systems exhibiting strong correlation, symmetry breaking, or near-degeneracy effects.\cite{bozkaya2014omp25}

-Among reduced-scaling correlated approaches,\cite{pawel-pccp-geminal-review-2022} the pair coupled-cluster doubles (pCCD) model—originally introduced as the antisymmetric product of one-reference orbital geminals (AP1roG)—has emerged as a promising method for describing strong electron correlation.\cite{limacher_2013, boguslawski2014efficient, Stein2014} By restricting excitations to electron-pair substitutions, pCCD provides a compact seniority-zero wavefunction ansatz that captures important static correlation effects~\cite{pccd-prb-2016} while maintaining a substantially lower computational cost than conventional coupled-cluster approaches.
-When combined with orbital optimization,\cite{boguslawski2014efficient,Stein2014,boguslawski2014nonvariational,ps2-ap1rog, piotrus_mol-phys} the method yields a flexible and physically meaningful orbital basis that is particularly well suited for challenging electronic structures such as bond dissociation and strongly correlated molecular systems\cite{pawel_jpca_2014,pawel-pccp-2015,garza2015,pawel-yb2,ola-qit-actinides-pccp-2022} and that provides a convenient basis to interpret electronic excitations and charge-transfer processes in a chemically intuitive way.\cite{pccd-delaram-rsc-adv-2023,pccd-perspective-jpcl-2023,szczuczko2025domain}
+Among reduced-scaling correlated approaches,\cite{pawel-pccp-geminal-review-2022} the pair coupled-cluster doubles (pCCD) model—originally introduced as the antisymmetric product of one-reference orbital geminals (AP1roG)—has emerged as a promising method for describing strong electron correlation.\cite{limacher_2013, boguslawski2014efficient, Stein2014} By restricting excitations to electron-pair substitutions, pCCD provides a compact seniority-zero wavefunction ansatz that captures important static correlation effects~\cite{pccd-prb-2016} while maintaining a substantially lower computational cost than conventional coupled-cluster approaches. {In electronic-structure theory, seniority is defined as the number of unpaired electrons in a Slater determinant.\mbox{\cite{gus_seniority,szalay2017seniority}}} {Thus, a seniority-zero wavefunction contains only electron-paired configurations.} When combined with orbital optimization,\cite{boguslawski2014efficient,Stein2014,boguslawski2014nonvariational,ps2-ap1rog, piotrus_mol-phys} the method yields a flexible and physically meaningful orbital basis that is particularly well suited for challenging electronic structures such as bond dissociation and strongly correlated molecular systems\cite{pawel_jpca_2014,pawel-pccp-2015,garza2015,pawel-yb2,ola-qit-actinides-pccp-2022} and that provides a convenient basis to interpret electronic excitations and charge-transfer processes in a chemically intuitive way.\cite{pccd-delaram-rsc-adv-2023,pccd-perspective-jpcl-2023,szczuczko2025domain}

 Such strong correlation effects frequently arise in extended $\pi$-conjugated systems, including organic semiconductors and donor--acceptor complexes that form the active components of organic photovoltaic (OPV) materials.\cite{takimiya2014pi,su2012organic, zhu2022single} Accurate modeling of these materials requires reliable descriptions of bond-length alternation, charge-transfer states, and structural relaxation effects that influence exciton dissociation and charge-transport processes.\cite{bredas2009molecular, bredas2014mind, pccd-perspective-jpcl-2023} Reliable geometry optimization, therefore, plays a crucial role in predicting structural parameters that directly affect electronic couplings, frontier orbital alignment, and energy-level offsets in organic electronic systems.